November 2000-November 13, 2016

 So off we went.
 Poor puppy cried about 2/3rds of the way home but conked out the last stretch of the way, in Jackson GA, where I told him "we're in Jackson now, almost home now buddy, hang in there".
 So his name came to me- Jackson.

-Stormy adored him.
-He is quite the pet- very mellow compared to Stormy's perpetual motion- and he learns quickly.
+even as a puppy, and he learned anything presented to him very quickly.
 Within a week he knew come, sit, down, wait, and gimme

 your paw!
-He has completely charmed us.
-He will get on our laps or on the couch
+He completely charmed us.
+In his younger days, he would get on our laps or on the couch

 and sit there very regally, almost in a trance as he is petted, head thrown

 back, ears flopping and nose pointing at the sky.
-He looks for all the world
+He looked for all the world

 like that scene in "Titanic"- you know, "I'm king of the world!"